artursudnik-janrain/dataload/README.md

     ERROR dataload.reader: Line 23116: 'utf-8' codec can't decode byte 0xbf in position 7: invalid start byte

 ***Live Run***

+_Note: Always coordinate a production data migration with Janrain to ensure application rate limits and monitoring have been configured appropriately._

 The live run will be making API calls to Janrain and thus must be limited to ensure that it runs well below API rate limits.
 The `--workers` and